finos/code-scanning/README.md

 2. Copy the `sbt-dependency-check` plugin definition from `scala/project/plugins.sbt` into your project
 3. Run `sbt dependencyCheck` locally
 4. Copy `.github/workflows/scala.yml` in your project and adapt it as you see fit

+## Static code analysis
+To identify bugs in the *upstream* code, that is, code that is written and hosted in your own repository, there are several tools out there; the one that works well for us is https://semgrep.dev , and we designed a GitHub Action in `.github/workflows/semgrep.yml` that continuously runs scans on every code change.

+Semgrep supports a [long list of programming languages](https://semgrep.dev/docs/supported-languages/) and defines a [rich list of rulesets](https://semgrep.dev/explore) that tests the code against.

+In order to use it, you need to
+1. Sign up for free on https://semgrep.dev and generate a token
+2. Create a GitHub Secret called `SEMGREP_APP_TOKEN`, with the token earlier created as value